 A. Trazodone and its primary use in humans

 Trazodone is a medication that is usually grouped as a serotonin antagonist and reuptake inhibitor (SARI).
 Originally developed as an antidepressant for humans, it is primarily prescribed to manage symptoms of depression, anxiety, and insomnia.
 Trazodone works by increasing the levels of serotonin, a neurotransmitter responsible for regulating mood, in the brain.
-Its sedative properties have made it popular for off-label use in the veterinary field to address behavioral issues in dogs.
+Its sedative properties have made it popular for off-label use in the veterinary field to address behavioural issues in dogs.

 B. Mechanism of action of Trazodone and its effects on dogs

 In dogs, Trazodone acts similarly to its effects in humans.
 It primarily works by increasing the availability of serotonin in the brain, which helps regulate mood and anxiety levels.
 By modulating serotonin activity, Trazodone promotes a calming effect, reducing anxiety and stress in dogs.
 It also has mild sedative properties, promoting relaxation and reducing hyperactivity.
-This combination of effects makes Trazodone a potential tool for managing various behavioral issues in dogs.
+This combination of effects makes Trazodone a potential tool for managing various behavioural issues in dogs.

-Trazodone can be beneficial in addressing several common behavioral issues in dogs.
+Trazodone can be beneficial in addressing several common behavioural issues in dogs.
 Separation anxiety, characterized by distress when left alone, is one such condition.
 Trazodone can help alleviate the anxiety associated with separation, promoting a calmer state of mind.
 Dogs with noise phobias, such as fear of thunderstorms or fireworks, can also benefit from Trazodone’s anxiety-reducing effects.
 Generalized anxiety disorder, which manifests as excessive and persistent worry, can be managed with Trazodone as part of a comprehensive treatment plan.
-Additionally, Trazodone may assist in managing fear-based behaviors and aggression in dogs, providing a more relaxed and trainable state for behavior modification training.
+Additionally, Trazodone may assist in managing fear-based behaviours and aggression in dogs, providing a more relaxed and trainable state for behaviour modification training.